CHAPTER 10E

 (l) Each person granted a commercial cannabis business permit shall be required to pay the permit fee established by resolution of the City Council, to cover the costs of administering the commercial cannabis business permit program.
 (Ord.
 No. 2020-07, § 1; Ord.
 No. 2021-08, § 2.)

 (a) Issuance of a commercial cannabis business permit does not create a property right or land use entitlement.
-Each commercial cannabis business permit shall expire 12 months after the date of issuance.
-No person shall have any entitlement or vested right to receive a permit under this Chapter.
+Each commercial cannabis business permit shall expire twelve (12) months after the date of first issuance and again twelve (12) months after the date of the first renewal permit, as may be applicable.
+Subsequent renewal permits shall expire thirty-six (36) months after the issuance of the renewal permit.
+If the City Manager imposes additional conditions on a renewal permit, the renewal permit shall expire twelve (12) months after the date of renewal.
+No person or entity shall have any entitlement or vested right to receive a permit under this Chapter.

-(b) An application for renewal of a commercial cannabis business permit must be filed at least 60 calendar days, but not more than 90 calendar days, prior to the expiration date of the current permit.
+(c) An application for renewal of a preliminary approval or commercial cannabis business permit must be filed at least 60 calendar days, but not more than 90 calendar days, prior to the expiration date of the approval or current permit.

-(d) The applicant shall pay a fee in an amount to be set by the City Council to cover the costs of processing the renewal permit application, together with any costs incurred by the City to administer the program created under this Chapter.
+(e) The applicant shall pay a fee in an amount to be set by the City Council to cover the costs of processing the renewal application, together with any costs incurred by the City to administer the program created under this Chapter.

-(e) The City Manager shall approve or conditionally approve an application to renew a commercial cannabis business permit, except where one or more of the following conditions exist:
+(f) The city manager shall approve or conditionally approve an application to renew a preliminary approval or commercial cannabis business permit, except where one or more of the following conditions exist:

 (1) The application is filed less than 60 days before its expiration.

-(2) The commercial cannabis business permit is suspended or revoked at the time of the application.
+(2) The preliminary approval or commercial cannabis business permit is suspended or revoked at the time of the application.

 (3) The commercial cannabis business has not been in regular and continuous operation in the 4 months prior to the renewal application.